 You can add comments to many database objects for your own documentation needs or for communicating your ideas when collaborating with others to develop a model.
-Repository users can share comments between ER/Studio Data Architect and Embarcadero Connect, so if a Connect user makes a comment on a model, submodel, or database object, ER/Studio users can view these comments and vice versa.
+Repository users can share comments between ER/Studio Data Architect and ER/Studio Team Server, so if a ER/Studio TS user makes a comment on a model, submodel, or database object, ER/Studio users can view these comments and vice versa.
 Comments are stamped with the date and the name of the logged in user.

-1 On the Data Model Explorer or Data Model Window, right-click the object you want to add comments to and then select Comments...
+- 1. On the Data Model Explorer or Data Model Window, right-click the object you want to add comments to and then select Comments. - Comments can be added to objects in the Repository without needing to check out the object.